 Genetic testing for mutations in the PKHD1 genes is available at several different laboratories (see GeneTests website: http://www.ncbi.nlm.nih.gov/sites/GeneTests/).
 Genetic testing may be employed for prenatal or preimplantation genetic diagnostics for some at-risk families who have had at least one pregnancy diagnosed with ARPKD.

 The treatment of ARPKD is directed toward the specific symptoms that are apparent in each individual.
 Specific treatments are aimed at preserving kidney and liver function.
 In infancy many children with respiratory difficulties may require mechanical ventilation to assist breathing.
 Medications such as nitric oxide can help provide oxygen to (oxygenate) the lungs.

-In severe cases, newborns who experience decreased urine production (oliguria) or no passage of urine (anuria) may require peritoneal dialysis during the first few days of life.
+In severe cases, newborns that experience decreased urine production (oliguria) or no passage of urine (anuria) may require peritoneal dialysis during the first few days of life.

 Some children may require nutritional supplements including vitamin D, iron, bicarbonate and citrate.
 Adequate fluid and salt supplementation may also be necessary.
 Because of feeding difficulties and growth delays, some children may require the insertion of a tube through a small surgical opening in the stomach (gastrostomy) or a tube through the nose, down the esophagus and into the stomach (nasogastric tube).
 These tubes are used to directly provide essential nutrients.
 In severe cases, growth hormone therapy may be necessary.